AI can write useful scripts. It can also write scripts that read your SSH keys and POST them somewhere interesting.

 await Deno.writeTextFile(outputPath, result);

-If the script tries to read something else, Deno blocks it.
+The script tries to read something else?
+Deno blocks it.
 The wrapper’s permissions are enforced at runtime, not by convention.

 What This Doesn’t Solve

-This approach handles accidental overreach, not adversarial scripts.
-If AI deliberately wants to do something malicious, it can do malicious things within the permissions you grant.
-A script with --allow-write="./output" could write something harmful to that directory.
+This handles accidental overreach, not adversarial scripts.
+If AI deliberately wants to do something malicious within the permissions you grant, it can.
+A script with --allow-write="./output" could write something harmful there.

 The Subprocess Escape Hatch